Kaushikjas10/Liquefaction-XGBoost-SHAP-Jas-Dodagoudar/README.md

 This repository contains these files: processed dataset, Model D, SHAP explainer, and a few developed codes.

 This repository is part of the below project.
 If you use this in your work, dont forget to cite as below:
 Jas, K., and G. R. Dodagoudar.
-Forthcoming.
+2023.
 "Explainable machine learning model for liquefaction potential assessment of soils using XGBoost-SHAP."
 Soil Dynamics and Earthquake Engineering.165:107662. https://doi.org/10.1016/j.soildyn.2022.107662.
 Diect link to this article: https://www.sciencedirect.com/science/article/pii/S0267726122005073

 In case any queries about this work, feel free to contact with this email id: ce19d202@smail.iitm.ac.in.